eldordanielle/NumericalAnalysis/README.md

 - assignment 4 - fitting a model function of my choice to data that I sampled from a given function
 - assignment 5 - the same as assignment 4, only this time we were allowed to use any numeric optimization libraries and tools

-Each assignmet includes a set of unittests so feel free to use these or learn from them to run the code,
+To run the code, the assignmets all include a set of unittests which you are welcome to use or take ideas from,

 Enjoy 🥳

 ![image](https://github.com/eldordanielle/NumericalAnalysis/assets/132898195/93e5f03f-23f9-4731-85e0-e66c0328ba92)